"How I Got my Indie Novel Into the Country's Largest Brick-and-Mortar Chain" — By Carol Cooper

 Carol Cooper is a journalist, author, and doctor.
 She writes for The Sun newspaper, broadcasts on TV and radio, and has a string of non-fiction books to her name including an award-winning textbook of medicine.
 In this post, Carol reveals how she got her latest novel, Hampstead Fever, into Britain’s largest chain of booksellers.

 For the last few weeks, I’ve bragged to anyone who’ll listen that my self-published novel, Hampstead Fever, is in a prestigious front-of-store promotion in WH Smith travel bookstores.
 And no wonder I’m proud.
-With over 700 travel outlets in airports and train stations around the UK, WH Smith is the go-to place to grab a good read for a journey or holiday.
+Not only am I distributing my novel as an ebook — readers can now get it at over 700 airports and train stations around the UK.
+WH Smith, after all, is the go-to place to grab a good read for a journey or holiday.

 I don’t have a sure-fire recipe for other indie authors to follow, but I can certainly explain what worked for me.